 Is everyone migrating to the cloud?
+If so, why?

 Cloud services like Microsoft Azure, Amazon Web Services and Google Cloud have made it easy to move to the cloud.
 Five or ten years ago, engineering teams and QA leads started gleefully turning to cloud providers for the storage, compute and memory they needed to get their job done.
 Pulling out a credit card and expensing cloud resources was then and continues to be much easier than going through Purchasing and waiting for a new server in the data center.

 Once you have migrated — be it your data, your applications, your infrastructure or your everything — to the cloud, certain IT headaches go away.
 The biggest of those is your direct costs, like server hardware and software, and associated outlays for everything involved in acquiring the assets in your data center, like maintenance, service contracts, and supplies.
-Next, you’ll realize savings on operating those assets, such as labor, rent and your connection to the internet.
+Next, you’ll realize savings on operating those assets, such as database performing monitoring, labor, rent and your connection to the internet.
 Depending on what and how much you move to the cloud, other departments like Procurement, HR and Finance will also save money because you’ll need less from them.

 Some organizations — or entire governments — subscribe to a cloud-first approach.
 When a new IT initiative arises, or when they need to replace an existing program, they must favor executing it with a provider like Amazon, Google or Microsoft.
 That means they’re migrating to cloud because it is part of their job to look to the cloud first and to alternatives like the traditional data center afterwards.